 - has an offensive user name

-We will not engage in party politics.
+We do not engage in party politics.

-The Twitter account is not a point of contact for media enquiries, which should be directed to the press office in the first instance.
+Social media accounts are not a point of contact for media enquiries, which should be directed to the press office in the first instance.
 We do, however, reserve the right to comment on inaccurate coverage or comment.

 We reserve the right to modify or change these conditions at any time.